 - (1) Oral examinations are to be held in the presence of an examiner and a competent co-examiner (section 9 (1)) or in the presence of several examiners (panel examination) as group examinations or individual examinations.
 If an examination covers several subject fields, every examinee will on principle be examined by only one examiner in each subject field.
-Prior to grading the examination, the examiner is required to consult with the co-examiner or the other examiners. - (2) Minutes are to be kept about the essential topics and the results of the examination, in particular about facts that are essential for the grading of the examination.
+Prior to grading the examination, the examiner is required to consult with the co-examiner or the other examiners. - (2) A written record of the essential topics and the results of the examination, in particular facts that are essential to the grading of the examination, is to be kept.
 The grade is to be reported to the students after the examination. - (3) Students who intend to take the same examination in a different examination period may be present at the examination as audience, provided that there is enough space and that no examinee did object to this provision when he/she registered for the examination.
 Students may neither be present during the examiners' consultation nor during the announcement of examination results.